<< Return to News

 Lagoons 101: Identification and Long-Term Treatment Approach

 Lagoons and ponds have been used for treating wastewater for over 3,000 years.
-Today there are over 8,000 wastewater treatment lagoons in operation within the United States.
+Today, there are over 8,000 wastewater treatment lagoons operating in the United States.
 One appeal to using lagoons is that they generally require less energy than other treatment systems and have lower operation and maintenance costs.
 That being said, proper performance still requires some form of ongoing maintenance and upkeep.
 At Microbial Discovery Group (MDG), we have explored and documented the process of both treating and maintaining lagoons.
-With this knowledge, we have designed Biotifx® products and programs to make it easy for our sales reps to help treat and educate operators on how to maintain and increase efficiencies long-term.
+With this knowledge, we have designed Biotifx® products and programs to make it easy for our sales reps to educate operators on how to maintain and increase efficiencies long-term.

 LAGOON BASICS

-To start from the beginning, a lagoon is a large, manmade body of water that is designed to receive, hold, and treat wastewater before it’s considered safe and returned to the environment.
-In a way, lagoons are like holding tanks where sewage enters at one end and then beneficial bacteria and other organisms work to break down various organic components over time.
-These bodies of water are constructed and lined with material, such as clay or an artificial liner, that will prevent any leakage into the groundwater.
-While a lagoon can exist alone, they’re also commonly installed as part of a system in a series.
+A lagoon is a large, manmade body of water that is designed to receive, hold, and treat wastewater before it’s considered safe and returned to the environment.
+In a way, lagoons are like holding tanks, where sewage enters at one end and beneficial bacteria and other organisms work to break down various organic components over time.
+These bodies of water are constructed and lined with materials that prevent leakage into the groundwater, such as clay or an artificial liner.
+While lagoons can exist alone, they’re also commonly installed as a series within a system.
 This form of wastewater treatment comes in three main variations: anaerobic (without oxygen), aerobic (including oxygen), or facultative, which is a combination of the two oxygenic conditions.

 The main objectives of lagoons are to:

-• Clean the water by removing nutrients and biological oxygen demand (BOD).
+• Clean the water by removing nutrients such as nitrogen, phosphorus, and biological oxygen demand (BOD).

-• Further digest the sludge by allowing biology to work over an extended period of time.
+• Further digest the solids by allowing biology to work over an extended period of time.

 • Protect wastewater treatment facilities from a storm surge.
 After a large storm, excess water can be collected in lagoons.